 EDFD 509: Sociocultural Perspectives of Teaching

-Prerequisites: CURR 505 or EDFD 505, CURR 518.
+Prerequisites: SASE 505 or EDFD 505, SASE 518.
 Students must be enrolled in a Master of Arts in Teaching (MAT), Instructional Teaching Certificate (CRI), Educational Services Certificate (CRE) or Master of Education (MED).